What Is Considered Arson in New York?

 Affirmative Defense to New York Arson in the Fourth Degree Charges

-It is an affirmative defense to NY Arson in the Fourth Degree that no one else other than a Defendant had a possessory interest in the damaged building or a motor vehicle.
+It is an affirmative defense to NY Arson in the Fourth Degree that no one else other than the Defendant had a possessory interest in the damaged building or a motor vehicle.

 Penalties and Sentencing for New York Arson in the Fourth Degree